nanoporetech/medaka/README.md

 `medaka` can be run using its default settings through the `medaka_consensus` program.
-An assembly in `.fasta` format and basecalls in `.fasta` or `.fastq` format are required.
+An assembly in `.fasta` format and basecalls in `.fasta` or `.fastq` formats are required.
 The program uses both `samtools` and `minimap2`.
-If medaka has been installed using the from-source method these will be present within the medaka environment, else they will need to be provided by the user.
+If medaka has been installed using the from-source method these will be present within the medaka environment, otherwise they will need to be provided by the user.

     source ${MEDAKA}  # i.e. medaka/venv/bin/activate
     NPROC=$(nproc)